datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ### We want to:

-1. Load that data into memory in Python.
+1. Load that data into memory using Python.
 2. Calculate the average weight of all individuals sampled, by species.
-3. Plot the average weights by species and perhaps by plot too.
+3. Plot the average weights by species and perhaps by plot_id too.

 We can automate the process above using Python.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it